Mustafa Merlika-Kruja

-Mustafa Merlika-Kruja (March 15, 1887, Akçahisar, Ottoman Empire (modern-day Krujë, Albania) – December 27, 1958, Niagara Falls, New York) was one of the signatories of the Albanian Declaration of Independence.
-He served as Prime Minister of Albania during the Italian occupation from December 4, 1941 to January 19, 1943.
+Mustafa Merlika-Kruja (March 15, 1887 – December 27, 1958) was one of the signatories of the Albanian Declaration of Independence.
+He was Prime Minister of Albania during the Italian occupation from December 4, 1941, to January 19, 1943 and Senator of Italian Kingdom.

 Early life

 He was born Mustafa Asim Merlika, son of Mehmed.
 His family was Bektashi.
 His father was a local administrator of the lands of Essad Pasha, who from his side sponsored the education of Mustafa.
-According to Albanian sources he studied at the local Rüştiye, then in Yannina, before going to the today's Faculty of Political Science, Ankara University ("Mekteb-i Mülkiye") which he finished in 1910.
+According to Albanian sources he studied at the local rüştiye(high school), then in Yannina, before going to what is today's Faculty of Political Science, Ankara University ("Mekteb-i Mülkiye"), then located in Istanbul, which he finished in 1910.
 According to Turkish author Çankaya, he studied at the local school in Elbasan, then in Mercan idadisi in Istanbul before entering the Mülkiye.
 There he learned Turkish and French.